ansible-collections/community.zabbix/docs/ZABBIX_SERVER_ROLE.md

 ### PostgreSQL

-When you are a PostgreSQL there is a dependency on the collection named `community.postgresql`.
+When you are using PostgreSQL there is a dependency on the collection named `community.postgresql`.
 Installing the collection:

 ```sh
 ansible-galaxy collection install community.postgresql